tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/04_Discovery_AddInterface.md

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew7.jpg)

-Enter a **Table Name Inclusion Pattern** if you want the discovery process to scan only tables with specific name pattern.
+Enter a **Table Name Inclusion Pattern** if you want the discovery process to scan only tables with a specific name pattern.

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew8.jpg)

-Enter a **Table Name Exclusion Pattern** if you want the discovery process to ignore tables with specific name pattern.
+Enter a **Table Name Exclusion Pattern** if you want the discovery process to ignore tables with a specific name pattern.

 ![image](../images/07_13_Discovery_InterfacesTab_CreateNew9.jpg)